weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 ‎**Important:** There is a specific reason why Allan’s email ended up in Alex’s Junk Email folder rather than his Inbox.
 However, the reason will not be explained here, since this is the very issue covered in the next lab exercise, which is the Final Assessment lab.
 Once you complete the Final Assessment lab, you will understand why this occurred.
 For now, simply leave Allan’s email in Alex’s Junk Email folder and send your reply back to Allan as directed earlier in this step.
 ‎

-14. Hover over the **Internet Explorer** icon on the taskbar and select the session that displays **Allan’s** on-premises mailbox.
+14. Hover over the **Edge browser** icon on the taskbar and select the session that displays **Allan’s** on-premises mailbox.
 Verify that Allan received the reply from Alex (you may need to refresh the Inbox if the reply is not there when you return to Allan’s mailbox).
 ‎
 ‎You have just verified that your hybrid environment is functioning properly.

-15. Close the InPrivate Browsing session but leave your Internet Explorer browser session open.
+15. Close the InPrivate Browsing session but leave your Edge browser browser session open.

 16. There is another test that you can perform to validate that your connector worked properly, even though the validation failed.
 Select the **connectors – Microsoft Exchange** tab in your IE browser to display the EAC for Exchange Online.